rubenosaka/bug-bounty-challenge/README.md

 This reduces vulnerabilities from 138 (7 critical, 31 high, 100 moderate) to 9 (0 critical, 6 high, 3 moderate) - a 93% improvement.
 The remaining webpack-dev-server warning is pinned by react-scripts 5 and only affects development builds.
 In a production project, I would resolve this by migrating to Vite/Next or updating the toolchain.

+### Development Notes

+**Branch Management:**

+- Feature branches have been preserved (not deleted) for review purposes
+- Each branch contains specific fixes and can be consulted if needed
+- Main branch contains the integrated, working solution

+**i18n Implementation Notes:**

+- The `<b>` tag in `en.json` was intentionally preserved as per challenge requirements ("do not change the i18n text")
+- In a production environment, `<strong>` would be the semantically correct choice over `<b>`
+- The solution uses `react-i18next`'s `Trans` component for safe HTML rendering

 ---

 Created with CodeSandbox